The Global Migration Group

 OHCHR is a founding member of the GMG, and current co-Chair of the GMG Working Group on Migration, Human Rights and Gender.
 Through the GMG, OHCHR has promoted a human rights-based approach to migration within the UN system and beyond.
 The GMG’s focus on the human rights of migrants—particularly under the OHCHR chairpersonship—has led to increased awareness of migrants’ rights.
 For example, the GMG Principals, on 30 September 2010, adopted a landmark joint statement calling for the protection of the human rights of migrants in an irregular situation.
 It was followed by a full-day GMG experts meeting on the same subject organized by OHCHR in October 2010 which also generated policy recommendations.

-The GMG meets at regular intervals.
-The Chair is held on a rotating basis by the executive heads of its member organizations.
+The GMG meets at regular intervals, and the Chair is held on a rotating basis by the executive heads of its member organizations.
 The first meeting of the GMG took place on 9 May 2006 and was chaired by Secretary General of UNCTAD.
-All GMG members have contributed actively to preparations for the 2006 General Assembly High-level Dialogue on International Migration and Development.